-Income is your salary, wages, bonuses (even a one-time bonus) and commissions from your job, but also any pension or severance pay.
+Income is your salary, wages, bonuses, and commissions from your job, but also any pension or severance pay.
 Income is also money that comes from any royalties, dividends, a trust, or rents.
-If you are unemployed, chances are you still have income for child support purposes in the form of social security, workers' compensation, unemployment or disability benefits.
+If you are unemployed, chances are you still have income for child support purposes in the form of social security, workers' compensation, and unemployment or disability benefits.

-These items count as deductions that you subtract from monthly gross income to get the parents' adjusted gross incomes.
-A court could, however, make further deductions of retirement benefits, life insurance payments, other medical expenses, income taxes, and payments of marital debts.
+These items count as deductions that you can subtract from monthly gross income to get the parents' adjusted gross incomes.
+A court could, however, make further deductions of retirement benefits, life insurance premium payments, a parent's extraordinary medical expenses, income tax exemption adjustments, and payments of assigned marital debts.

 Once you have both parents' adjusted gross incomes, look at the guidelines to find the amount due for the number of children to be supported.
 That is the baseline for child support, which is split proportionally between the parents based on their respective incomes.